NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_linux.md

   For libraries that must be built **manually** (currently only depot_tools), they are installed in the **user's home folder** as part of the Linux development build.
 <br>

+<a id="WSL Notes"></a>

-#### WSL Notes & Background Information {#notes-warnings-background}
+#### WSL Notes

-This paragraph contains some background information in case your are less familiar with this project.
+This paragraph contains some background information about the WSL,  in case your are less familiar The WSL creation and usage.

 <details class="nje-note-box">
   <summary>Debian-based Linux distributions🐧